top of page

 Health Care

-We are pleased to be able to support Bwama Health Centre through the supply of PPE equipment and much needed, life-saving medicine.
+During COVID-19 we supported Bwama Health Centre through the supply of PPE equipment and much needed, life-saving medicine.

 Vol Drugs1.jpg